pinecone-io/terraform-provider-pinecone/docs/resources/api_key.md

 ### Optional

-- `roles` (List of String) The roles assigned to the API key.
+- `roles` (Set of String) The roles assigned to the API key.
 Valid values are: ProjectEditor, ProjectViewer, ControlPlaneEditor, ControlPlaneViewer, DataPlaneEditor, DataPlaneViewer.
 Defaults to ["ProjectEditor"].

 ### Read-Only